 Are you sure it's not gonna get released due to the last of a first production...or due to the name?
 Think about it for a second.

 Osamu Sato, the creator of the LSD game and writer of the dream journal it's based on, had created an even more obscure game called Eastern Mind: The Lost Souls of Tong-Nou.
 That game had an even more obscure sequel entitled Chu-Teng.
-There's info on and footage of Eastern Mind, but there's literally nothing known about Chu-Teng aside from the fact that it existed.
+When 4chan intervened and made a collective effort to find a copy of Chu-Teng on the Internet, it was so insanely hard that they actually had to enter in touch with Osamu Sato himself—and he said he didn't had a copy either.
+Practically nothing was known about Chu-Teng aside from the fact that it existed, until, at last, one copy was found, just because some guy who had it around his attic happened to be browsing /v/ at the right time!
+So, the Chu-Teng mystery was solved... and after all this the game wasn't even that good compared to Tong-Nou.

-Virtually every Starfy game except for the fourth one (known as The Legendary Starfy outside of Japan) - none of these games have been released in Europe or the U.S.
+Virtually every Starfy game except for the fifth one (known as The Legendary Starfy outside of Japan) - none of these games have been released in Europe or the U.S.

 The first Gubble game has seen a few re-releases, but looking for the second game?
 Good luck.